 1. Individuality and community.

-Blogging gives us the best of both, lets us develop our self in the nest of “the collective heartbeat”.
+Blogging gives us the best of both, lets us develop our self in “the collective heartbeat”.
 (Anne Lamott)

 2. The freedom.